 Throws are typically used as a way to deal damage against opponents who tend to block.
 In order to counter throws, one must perform a Throw Escape.
-When attempting a Throw Escape however, you must release block, which opens you up to being hit by other attacks.
-This is how many characters are able to break enemy defenses, combining both throws and normal attacks in their offense.
+When attempting a Throw Escape however, you must release block which opens you up to being hit by other attacks.
+This is how many characters are able to break an enemy’s defense, by combining both throws and normal attacks within their offense.

-A technique that allows you to defend against both of these options is Throw Escape Option Select.
-Although Throw Escapes require you to let go of block, with proper timing you can quickly block again after inputting the command for a Throw Escape.
-This will option select your opponent’s throw as well as normal attacks as you will be able to block in time before the rest of their attack connects.
+In order to defend against both of these options, you can option select a Throw Escape.
+Although Throw Escapes require you to release of block, with proper timing you can quickly block again after inputting the command for a Throw Escape.
+This will option select your opponent’s throw as well as normal attacks because you will be able to block in time before the rest of their attack connects.
 A great example where this option select can be useful is when defending against Geras.
-Since many of Geras’ mixups can be fuzzy guarded, he must rely on throws for offense.
-To open opponents up, he may use his +,, string, which is a quick mid attack that can be hit confirmed into a combo.
-By using Throw Escape Option Select, you will be able to successfully defend against Geras’ throw and block the +,, string.
-This can make it extremely difficult for Geras to open you up and gain any sort of damage.
+Since many of Geras’ mix-ups can be fuzzy guarded, he must rely on throws for offense.
+To open opponents up, he may use his +, string which is a quick mid attack that can be hit confirmed into a combo.
+By option selecting a Throw Escape, you will be able to successfully defend against Geras’ throw and block the +, string.
+This can make it very difficult for Geras to open you up and gain any sort of damage.

-The exact inputs for executing this option select are as follows:
+The inputs for executing this option select are as follows:

 1. Hold block

-Be wary as Throw Escape Option Select does not work against all attacks.
-If your opponent uses an attack that hits at the time you release block and input the Throw Escape, you will be hit.
-For example, this option select will not work against Cassie Cage’s ,, string due to the 2nd hit coming out extremely fast.
+Be wary as option selecting a Throw Escape does not work against all attacks.
+If the opponent delays their attack or uses an attack that hits at the moment you release block and input the Throw Escape, then you will be hit.
+This option select works best against opponents who are predictable with their attacks and do not try to vary their offense.